 As a result of these two petitions, a new coalition was formed, STOP THE BLANK CHECK, to challenge both the rate increase and the increase construction cost request.
 This coalition proposed four amendments to the Base Load Review Act that addressed a utility’s accountability, profit regulation, responsibility and transparency.
 Founding members of the coalition included the South Carolina Small Business Chamber of Commerce, the South Carolina League of Women Voters, the South Carolina Sierra Club and the National Association of Social Workers-SC Chapter.

 In the fall of 2016 a settlement was reached in the docket for the construction costs increase and new schedule for completion of the project.
 The settlement was signed by six parties including Mr. Knapp.
 It approved most of the utility’s requested increase in construction costs and a new completion schedule and slightly lower return on equity.
 However, the settlement capped the amount of construction costs for the project with a few minor exceptions.
 Going forward, additional construction costs would be borne by SCE&G or the contractor, Westinghouse, and not by the ratepayer.

 In September of 2016 the SCSBCC filed an amicus brief with the S.C.
 Supreme Court in support of a petition by citizen groups.
 The case concerns the S.C.
 Public Service Commission’s 2014 approval of Duke Energy’s proposed $650 million natural gas power plant without considering lower cost modifications to the plant’s operation that possibly could save money for ratepayers and reduce environmental impact.

 The troubles with SCE&G/Santee Cooper’s nuclear project worsened in 2017 when Westinghouse filed for bankruptcy in March and in July both utility partners abandon the construction project.

-In 2017, several petitions were filed with the PSC by the Office of Regulatory Staff, SCE&G, Dominion Energy and the Sierra Club/Friends of the Earth to address abandonment costs of the nuclear project and approval of Dominion to acquire SCE&G. Mr. Knapp intervened in all dockets which were later consolidated into one docket.
+In 2017, several petitions were filed with the PSC by the Office of Regulatory Staff, SCE&G, Dominion Energy and the Sierra Club/Friends of the Earth to address the $5 billion in nuclear construction abandonment costs and approval of Dominion to acquire SCANA/SCE&G. Mr. Knapp intervened in all dockets which were later consolidated into one docket.
 Mr. Knapp supported the ORS position that SCE&G rates should be rolled back by about 20% from pre-abandonment rates.